Apollo013/Azure_DocumentDB_WebApiApp/README.md

-# Azure_DocumentDB_WebApiApp
+# NoSql_DocumentDB

 ---

-A WebApi (OWIN) demonstrating how to manage DocumentDB Databases, Collections, Documents & Users/Permissions.
+A WebApi demonstrating how to manage DocumentDB Databases, Collections, Documents & Users/Permissions.
 Requires Fiddler or POSTMAN to test.

 ---